Security-Onion-Solutions/securityonion-docs/PostInstallation.rst

 -  Any IDS/NSM system needs to be tuned for the network it’s monitoring.
 Please see the `<tuning>`__ section.

--  Review and categorize alerts in `<Sguil>`_  or `<Squert>`_ every day.
+-  Review and categorize alerts in `<Sguil>`_  or `<Squert>`_ on a daily basis.
 Categorizing alerts and tuning rules should be an iterative process with the goal being to categorize *all* events every day.
 You should only run the IDS rules you really care about.

 Optional